Memo: New Legislation in the State of Illinois

 The new law states:

 The Institute For Childhood Preparedness is an expert team of award-winning first responders.
 Our team is certified through Gateway of Illinois to provide active shooter trainings.
 Our trainings are specifically tailored for those caring for children.
 Our program comes with decades of real-world experience.
-We prepare teachers and childcare providers to safely respond to emergencies.
+We prepare teachers and childcare providers to respond to emergencies safely.

-Contact us today to bring our active shooter training to your school district.
+Contact us today to bring our active shooter preparedness training to your school district.